kevinsogo/compgen/README.md

 - Run `bash setup.sh`, or `setup.bat` if you're using Windows.
 If it prints `DONE`, then it was successful.
 Make sure you have `python3` and `pip3`.

-    *Note:* Among other things, it installs a bunch of python packages (via `setuptools`).
+    - *Note:* It installs KompGen (and `setuptools`) via `pip`.
 Feel free to modify `setup.sh` if you don't want to install globally, e.g., if you want to use virtualenv or something.

-    If it issues errors for you, please read `setup.sh` and try to find a way to run each line somehow.
+    - If it issues errors for you, please read `setup.sh` and try to find a way to run each line somehow.

+    - If you want to install this in your `python3.9` or `pypy3`, run `bash setup.sh python3.9` for example.

 - Whenever this library gets updated (e.g. you pull from the repo), run `bash setup.sh` again to update your installation.